This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

-In this intoxicating read, find out what is said about pumping and dumping and whether or not you can indulge yourself with a much needed adult beverage while breastfeeding without dumping your hard-earned, precious liquid gold!
+In this intoxicating read, find out what the facts are when it comes to pumping and dumping and whether or not you can indulge yourself with a much needed adult beverage while breastfeeding.

 Let’s dive right into the facts about this pumping and dumping debate.

-I’m no doctor, so I’ll be citing help on this topic to ensure I’m giving you the best and most up to date information about this dilemma.
+I’m no doctor, so I’ll be citing help on this topic to ensure I’m giving you the best and most up to date information about this question.

 However, according to thebump.com, this may be a perpetuated myth.

 Pumping and dumping your breast milk after a drink actually doesn’t remove the alcohol from your breast milk, but instead time does.

 Time to break down exactly what is considered too much alcohol consumption for a breastfeeding mom to partake in.

 In other words, what is a reasonable amount of alcohol for a breastfeeding mom to ingest without needing to pump it and dump it?

 Moderate alcohol consumption while breastfeeding is generally considered safe for your breast milk. (source located at bottom of page)